CultivateHQ/cultivateHQ.com/source/posts/2010-02-20-rails-3-html-escaping.html.md

 ---
 title: "Rails 3: HTML Escaping"
 author: Mark Connell
 description: So you've been working on Rails apps for a while, and like all good developers, you've been escaping any content rendered in your views that your application's users might have entered, right?
 tags: ruby
+date: 2010/02/20
 ---

 ## Rails 2